davidmikolas/PiM25dev_2019/README.md

     font(s).ttf              since PIL default is very small, use TTFs for larger and Chinese Hello.png (or .jpg, .bmp)   Greeting image for the box on OLED start-up

+There are also some helpful files for reverence, such as

+    PiM25_14_Generic_Device.py          Template for writng a new class for a new sensor or device

 All methods are accessed through the BOX method.
 Just for example:

 ```